Key Takeaways

 Days on Market: Why Homes Are Sitting Longer

-The average San Antonio home is now sitting on the market for 55 days — up from 48 days a year ago.
-Overpriced homes, properties needing work, and anything in the luxury segment are routinely exceeding 75-90 days.
-And 55 days is just the time on market — add pre-listing preparation and the post-contract closing period, and a traditional sale takes 3-4 months from start to finish.
+San Antonio homes are sitting on the market for a median of 98 days (Redfin, March 2026), the longest of the major Texas metros.
+Overpriced homes, properties needing work, and the luxury segment routinely exceed that figure.
+Add pre-listing preparation and the post-contract closing period, and a traditional sale can take four to five months from start to finish.

 The True Cost of Time on Market